brainhack-school2020/ArsIsabelle_BHS_Project/README.md

 # Learning How to Run a EEG-FFR Classifiers in MATLAB

-## Project for the BrainHack School Montreal 2020
+#### Project Developped by Isabelle Arseneau-Bruneau as part of the BrainHack School Montreal 2020

 ![Project Description](/images/Video_Presentation.png)